Saturday, November 2, 2024

 In 1923, Scott is involved in the Eagles.

-Both Gr-uncle Scott and Taylor (Pop) Applebach were cut from the same cloth.
+Both Gr-uncle Scott and Taylor (Pop) APPLEBACH were cut from the same cloth.
 I remember them both as bullies, and very full of themselves.

 PLEASE NOTE: